theodox/theodox.github.io/pelican/content/Maya_callbacks_cheat_sheet.md

 When you hit the button you'll be told

-  `# Error: NameError: name 'print_hello_again' is not defined #`.
+    # Error: NameError: name 'print_hello_again' is not defined #

 That's because `print_hello_again` is defined in the scope of the _function_, not the scope of the Maya interpreter -- when the callback actually fires, the name is buried away inside of _show_test_window _and can't be found by Maya, at least not using the simple string name.

-That "_" in the functions, by the way, is the standard python symbol for "I have to have a variable here but I intend to ignore it" - it shows up in a lot of these GUI examples because many, though not all, Maya callbacks fire off an argument when they activate.
+>That "_" in the functions, by the way, is the standard python symbol for "I have to have a variable here but I intend to ignore it" - it shows up in a lot of these GUI examples because many, though not all, Maya callbacks fire off an argument when they activate.

 This happens all the time to people trying to port old MEL code to Python - snippets that work in the interpreter don't work when converted to functions or split between modules because the string callbacks only execute in the global scope.
 Luckily, once you realize that the "where is my function" problem is just basic scoping, it's easy to fix.
 You can forcibly capture the functions you want by just passing them directly to your GUI callbacks instead of using strings, thanks to the magic of python's [first class functions](http://python-history.blogspot.com/2009/02/first-class-everything.html).
 You just need to pass the function itself - not a quoted string that looks like the function - to the callback, Thus the previous example becomes

         def show_test_window():